joestandring/library-backend/README.md

 ```
 $ npm run linter
 ```
-and fix all errors/warnings before commiting.
+and fix all errors/warnings before committing.